 My business taxes are a little more complicated as there are more expenses, deductions, receipts, and other papers to track.
 I receive business documents year round and file them as I receive them.
 Each time I receive a new document I file it into a simple manila envelope, where it will remain until tax time.
 I find it easy to keep my business tax documents and papers in three folders – income, expenses, and business/tax documents.
 Keeping everything in separate envelopes makes it quick and easy for me to verify income if I don’t receive a 1099, itemize expenses, or find a receipt or other document if it is needed.

 Based on your situation, you may find it easier to use fewer or more folders or envelopes, or just drop everything into a box until tax time and sort it out then.

 Use Software to help!
-Many people use Quicken or Mint.com to help them organize their personal taxes.
-For my business, I use QuickBooks, which helps me track all income and expenses, and makes it easy to send a file to my accountant.
+Many people use Quicken, Mint.com or other free software to help them organize their personal taxes.
+For my business, I use QuickBooks Online, which helps me track all income and expenses, and makes it easy to send a file to my accountant.
 I also use the envelope system described above to keep all the paper copies necessary for filing.

 Tax Preparation Checklist

 Before you sit down to do your taxes, make sure you have everything you need.
 This will include (but is not limited to):

 - Your Social Security Number, and the SSNs of those on your tax forms

 - Bank account and routing numbers if you pay electronically

 - Your EFTPS information if you file electronically